Dropdown basics

 Select a point in the project body by selecting between layouts, click + dragging within, or selecting a point inside a column.

-Dropdown settings
+Dropdown states

 Dropdowns have a range of states that can be styled individually, or synced together.
 Both closed and open have rest and hover states.- Closed: All content other than controls are hidden.